d-qn/heatbarWithRHighcharts/README.md

 ![heatbar screenshot](heatbar_screenshot.png)

-This chart is fully created in R, leveraging [highcharts](http://www.highcharts.com) (javacript charting library) from R. It takes only about a dozen lines of R code to create such interactive chart.
+This chart is fully created in R, leveraging [highcharts](http://www.highcharts.com) (a javacript charting library).
+It takes only about a dozen lines of R code to create such interactive chart.

 If you are already proficient with javascript, such as with [d3](http://d3js.org) or [Highcharts](http://www.highcharts.com) (not my case), there is probably not much to gain for you from this tutorial.
 But if you mainly know R and wishes to create such an interactive chart, please read on :-)

 ## About the graphic type
 The live example shows all Swiss people's initiatives, each square being a ballot colored based on the % of yes votes.
 On one hand, it is a bar/column chart showing the number of ballots over the years.
-On the other hand, it is a heatmap with each ballot being colored according to the % of yes.
+On the other hand, it is a heatmap with each vote being colored according to the % of yes.
 The interactivity with a tooltip showing the title of each ballot is a nice explorative feature.

 Technically, this graphic is a heatmap coerced into a column chart.
 One could achieve something similar with an interactive dot chart.